-The first step was to introduce the raised indoor garden planters, without the adjustable support on wheels, to CHSLDs.
-They have been there since November 2021, thanks to the good advice of an expert in ornamental horticulture, Mr. Claude Vallée.
+The first step was to introduce the raised indoor garden planters, (fixed health planter), without the adjustable support on wheels, to CHSLDs.
+They have been there since November 2021, thanks to the company, Lee Valley Tools, who donated the first three planters to the Foundation to pilot the project AND to the good advice of an expert in ornamental horticulture, Mr. Claude Vallée.
 Within a short space of time, our multidisplinary team and the staff could see the benefits they brought to residents: wonder, joy and relief.

 The second stage of this project involved the design and construction of an adjustable stand on wheels for these indoor garden planters, specially designed for people with reduced mobility.
 Three prototypes were produced, following recommendations from the multidisciplinary team, the first by Angela Nauleau-Javaudin and the last two by DK-DI, manufacturers Joel Kucer and Guillaume Dubeuf of Montréal.

-Today, in August 2023, it is with great joy that I announce that this adjustable support on wheels (JAMA) has just gone into production with the aforementioned DK-DI company.
+Today, in August 2023, it is with great joy that I announce that the adjustable support on wheels has just gone into production with the aforementioned DK-DI company.
 It was approved for use in CHSLDs at the end of July, after two years of consultation and testing.

-The indoor planter with adjustable support on wheels for healthcare facilities will be officially unveiled at the Foundation's Celebration Soirée on October 21.
+The indoor planter with an adjustable support on wheels (ajustable and mobile health planter) for healthcare facilities will be officially unveiled at the Foundation's Celebration Soirée on October 21.

 Unfortunately, Mrs. Castonguay will not be able to enjoy it, as she passed away one month after the first living wall was installed.
 However, I dedicate this project to her, as she was my source of inspiration.